Rockdale County, Georgia: History

 The city is a fine example of residential and commercial architecture of the 19th century.
 According to a historical marker on U.S. Highway 278 west of Conyers, Major General Joseph Wheeler of the Confederate States Army and part of his staff were captured by Union troops pursuing Jefferson Davis on May 9, 1865.
 Wheeler was later released in Athens only to be recaptured again.
 He was wounded three times and had his horse shot out from under him sixteen times.

 During Reconstruction, Conyers and Rockdale County experienced tremendous growth.
 According to the local newspaper, The Weekly Farmer, the population of Conyers increased from 300 to 2,000.
 The number of stores, businesses, schools, and churches of the county rapidly multiplied as well.
 Parts of the county were infamous for moonshining and the county became dry in 1882, prohibiting the sale and manufacture of liquor except by a licensed pharmacist as prescribed by a physician.
 The economy of the county was still based primarily on agriculture into the early 20th century.
 The PBS documentary The Lost Children of Rockdale County is about a syphilis outbreak which occurred in the county during the 1990s.

+Rockdale County continued to be primarily rural in nature until the construction of I-20 in the 1960s, and it was added to Atlanta's metropolitan statistical area in the 1970 census.
+As late as 2000, the county had a white majority, but by 2020, whites only accounted for 27% of the county's population.
+This is partially attributed to the "new great migration", as the county's growth has coincided with strong growth in its black population.
+The county became majority-black in 2013.